Curaçao: Religion

 While small, Curaçao's Jewish community has had a significant impact on the island's history.
 Curaçao has the oldest active Jewish congregation in the Americas, dating to 1651.
 The Curaçao synagogue is the oldest synagogue of the Americas in continuous use, since its completion in 1732 on the site of a previous synagogue.
 Additionally, there are both Sephardic and Ashkenazi Jewish communities.
-As of the year 2000 there were approximately 300 Jewish people living on the island.
+As of 2000 there were approximately 300 Jewish people living on the island.

 Languages

-According to the 2023 census by language most used at home by Curaçao's population; 78% speak Papiamentu, 8.4% speak Spanish, 7.9% speak Dutch, 3.8% speak English and 2% speak other languages.
+According to the 2023 census, 78% reported that Papiamentu was the language they most spoke at home; 8.4% reported Spanish, 7.9% Dutch, 3.8% English and 2% other languages.

 Curaçao is a multilingual society.
 The official languages are Dutch, Papiamentu and English.
 However, Dutch is the sole language for all administration and legal matters.
 Most of Curaçao's population is able to converse in at least two, though more commonly in all four of the languages of Papiamentu, Dutch, English, and Spanish.

-The most widely spoken language is Papiamentu, a Portuguese-creole with African, Dutch and Spanish influences, which is spoken in all levels of society.
+The most widely spoken language is Papiamentu, a Portuguese-based creole with African, Dutch and Spanish influences, which is spoken in all levels of society.
 Papiamentu was introduced as a language of primary school education in 1993, making Curaçao one of a handful of places where a creole language is used as a medium to acquire basic literacy.
+During slavery, enslaved Afro-Curaçaoans used the now extinct Guene language to hide their conversations from their enslavers.
+The language now survives only in songs and popular sayings, where it is a symbol of Afro-Curaçaoan identity.

 Spanish and English also have a long historical presence in Curaçao.
-Spanish became an important language in the 18th century due to the close economic ties with Spanish territories in what are now Venezuela and Colombia and several Venezuelan TV networks are received.
+Spanish became an important language in the 18th century due to the close economic ties with Spanish territories in what are now Venezuela and Colombia.
 Use of English dates to the early 19th century, when the British occupied Curaçao, Aruba and Bonaire.
 When Dutch rule resumed in 1815, officials already noted the widespread use of the English language.

 Localities

 Curaçao was divided into five districts from 1863 to 1925, after which it was reduced to the two outer districts of Bandabou and Bandariba and the city district of Willemstad.
 Over the years, the capital, Willemstad, encompassed the entire area surrounding the large natural harbour, the Schottegat.
-As a result, many formerly isolated villages have grown together to form a large urbanised area.
+As a result, many formerly isolated villages have grown together to form a large urbanized area.
 The city covers approximately one third of the entire island in the east.
 Willemstad's most famous neighbourhoods are: